Manjeete/slate-api-documetation-repo/README.md

 Getting Started with Slate
 ------------------------------

-To get started with Slate, please check out the [Getting Started](https://github.com/slatedocs/slate/wiki#getting-started) section in our [wiki](https://github.com/slatedocs/slate/wiki).
+To get started with Slate, please check out the [DEMO](https://manjeete.github.io/slate-api-documetation-repo/#introduction) section in our [wiki](https://github.com/slatedocs/slate/wiki).